Platform AI Part 1: Building a Personal AI Chatbot with Claude and Cloudflare — hero banner

-I wanted a specialized AI assistant that could answer my DevOps questions without the distraction of general-purpose chatbots.
-The goal was simple: build a focused tool that knows Kubernetes, Docker, AKS, Azure CLI, and Istio inside and out, and politely declines everything else.
+I wanted a specialized AI assistant that could answer my DevOps and Infrastructure as Code questions without the distraction of general-purpose chatbots.
+The goal was simple: build a focused tool that knows Kubernetes, Docker, AKS, Azure CLI, Istio, Terraform, Helm, and related IaC tools inside and out, and politely declines everything else.

-What started as a weekend project turned into a surprisingly elegant solution using Claude's API, React, and Cloudflare Pages Functions.
+What started as a weekend project turned into a surprisingly elegant solution using Claude's API, React, Cloudflare Pages Functions, and Firebase Realtime Database for persistent chat history.
 The result is a clean, minimal chat interface that feels like Claude in VS Code.
 No fluff, just helpful answers to infrastructure questions.

-The assistant lives at /tools/ai on this blog and includes real-time usage tracking, fullscreen mode for deep-dive sessions, and a visual design that stays out of your way while you work through deployment issues or troubleshoot pod crashes.
+The assistant lives at /tools/ai on this blog and includes persistent multi-chat conversations, real-time usage tracking, configurable AI parameters (temperature and max tokens), fullscreen mode for deep-dive sessions, and a visual design that stays out of your way while you work through deployment issues or troubleshoot pod crashes.

 Architecture Overview

-The backend acts as a thin proxy between the frontend and Claude API, validating the PAT and injecting the system prompt that restricts Claude's responses to only Kubernetes, Docker, AKS, Azure CLI, and Istio topics.
+The backend acts as a thin proxy between the frontend and Claude API, validating the PAT and injecting the system prompt that restricts Claude's responses to only Kubernetes, Docker, AKS, Azure CLI, Istio, Terraform, Helm, and Infrastructure as Code topics.
+Firebase Realtime Database stores chat conversations and usage statistics, keyed by a SHA-256 hash of the user's PAT for privacy.

 Backend Implementation